Buying the Dip: What It Means and how to Approach It

 For example, you might invest $200 every month into an index mutual fund that tracks the performance of the S&P 500.
 As time goes by and the S&P experiences good years and bad years, you keep investing that same $200 a month into the fund.

-You’ll buy shares during the dips and during the high points as well but you don’t have to actively track what’s happening with stock prices.
-This may be a preferable strategy if you lean toward a buy and hold investing approach versus active trading or you’re a investing beginner learning the basics.
+You’ll buy shares during the dips and during the high points, as well, but you don’t necessarily have to actively track what’s happening with stock prices.
+This may be a preferable strategy if you lean toward a buy and hold investing approach versus active trading or you’re an investing beginner learning the basics.

 The Takeaway

 Buying the dip refers to purchasing shares at a price that is lower than a previous price, with the anticipation that values will recover and potentially overtake the previous peak.
-It can help investors increase returns, but as a strategy, has risks.
+It can help investors increase returns, but as a strategy, has risks and no guarantees.

 Knowing when to buy the dip can be tricky — timing the market usually is — but there are times when it may pay off for some.
 If investors maintain an eye on stock market and economic trends, it may help in determining when to buy the dip and how likely a stock or the market will rebound.
 However, it’s still important to consider the downside risks of timing the market and buying the dip.